-In my last post I wrote about LockPort USB the perfect gear and port saver for photographers who tether a lot, like me.
+In my last post I wrote about LockPort USB being the perfect gear and port saver for photographers who tether a lot, like me.
 The trouble is not every assignment and situation makes sense to roll out the 5m USB cable and fire up the chunky 17-inch laptop.
 One such assignment was Muffins&Co at The Souq where I was moving in and out of the shop quite a bit; I was also forced into a corner, literally, where I could not even see the back of the camera LCD.
 This is when images magically appearing on my iPad is a huge welcome.

 I looked at the possibility of CamRanger to make that happen.
 Everything looked good, reviews were extremely positive and I came so close to ordering one but I just couldn’t get past how awkward it would be having the CamRanger device take up the USB port and camera hot shoe — I need the hot shoe for a Phottix Odin transmitter.
 In addition to this, wireless transfer speed isn’t better than the throughput of the Eye-Fi after several Q&A emails with CamRanger’s Dave.
 The CamRanger is a very powerful and versatile solution for anyone who other than tethering also requires wireless control of their Canon or Nikon DSLR.
 I don’t.

 Visit Eye-Fi for a list of cards that work in the EOS 5D Mark III.
 Pro supports RAW files.

 It helped that an associate picked up an Eye-Fi Pro X2 days earlier and had great success tethering his EOS 5D Mark III to the HTC Smartphone.
 Previous Eye-Fi cards were a hit and miss for cameras that did not have a native SD slot.